Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 Location                               :
 ```

 Removes the policy for database01 so it no longer saves any long term retention backups.
 This will not affect backups that have already been taken

-### Example 4: Clear the long term retention policy
+### Example 4: Remove the long term retention policy
 ```powershell
 PS C:\> Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy -ResourceGroupName resourcegroup01 -ServerName server01 -DatabaseName database01 -WeeklyRetention P0D